mzolfaghari/chained-multistream-networks/body_part_segmentation/README.md

 	```

 2. Create body pose maps using create_pose_maps.py.
+    -set the path of caffe, data list and save path in this script.
     This will create a body part map for each frame.

 #### Part 2: Train (TODO)